Lucjan Żeligowski: Serving in the Polish Army

+In the second half of 1915, the formation of the Polish Rifle Brigade began in Bobruisk, with Żeligowski appointed commander of the 2nd Battalion.

 After the February Revolution of 1917, Żeligowski became one of the organizers of the Polish Army in the former Russian Empire.
 Initially commander of an infantry regiment in the ranks of the Polish 1st Corps, he was quickly promoted and given command over a brigade.
 In 1918 he started the creation of a Polish unit in the area of Kuban, which eventually became the 4th Polish Rifle Division.
 As part of the Polish Army, his unit fought alongside the Denikin's Whites in the Russian Civil War.
 In October of the same year he became the Commander in Chief of all the Polish units fighting in Russia.

 After the outbreak of the Polish-Bolshevik War and the defeat of Denikin, Żeligowski's unit was ordered to retreat to Romanian Bessarabia, where it took part in defence of the border against Bolshevik raids.
 Finally, in April 1919, the division was withdrawn to the newly established Second Polish Republic, where it was incorporated into the Polish Army and renamed to the Polish 10th Infantry Division.

 During the war against the Bolshevist Russia, Żeligowski, a personal friend of Polish Marshal Józef Piłsudski, was quickly promoted to general and given the command over an operational group of his name, composed of his 10th division and additional units, mostly of partisan origin.
 As such, he soon became the commanding officer of the entire Lithuanian-Belarusian Front, operating in the area of Polesie and the Pinsk Marshes.
 During the Battle of Warsaw in 1920 his unit was attached to the 3rd Polish Army and took part in the pursuit of fleeing Bolshevik and Soviet forces at the Battle of the Niemen.
 Following the Battle of Warsaw, Żeligowski wrote:"There was a paradoxical situation .. when Warsaw was defended and the war was won, we, the citizens of our homeland - Lithuania, could not even return to the house where the Zhmudin people settled, protégé of the Germans ...
 Having lost Lithuania - Poland lost much of its statehood.
 Polish politicians didn't understand that, only every soldier, even a Lithuanian citizen, understood that."